top of page

 David had a long career in health and social care as a trained nurse and social worker before enrolling as a mature student at the University of Salford in 2006.
 In 2009 he graduated with first class honours in Contemporary Military and International History.
 In 2010, David graduated with a Postgraduate Diploma in Museum Management, following which he continued to work as a volunteer at the Museum of the Manchester Regiment in Tameside.
 Since then, he has worked as a private tutor and as a battlefield guide and tour manager with a number of operators.
 His specialities are the Holocaust and the rise and fall of the III Reich.
 David’s previous publications include his ‘Berlin’ series of battlefield/historical guides and his successful Japanese Tanks and Armoured Warfare book which made an impact on both the contemporary gaming & modelling scene and with armour enthusiasts on both sides of the Atlantic.
 Although still a proud Lancastrian, David has lived in Dorset since 2017.

-His next book will examine SS-Obergruppenführer Theodor Eicke: Himmler’s Political Soldier.
+Theodor Eicke: Himmler’s Political Soldier

 David McCormack